Math Made Balanced: Understanding Proportions

 3. Maps: Maps and navigation systems rely on proportions to represent distances accurately.
 The scale of a map determines the relationship between the distances on the map and the corresponding distances in the real world.

 4. Finance and Business: Proportions are often used in finance and business to calculate interest rates, discounts, and profit margins.
-These calculations help and businesses make informed financial decisions.
+These calculations help individuals and businesses make informed financial decisions.

 5. Medical Dosages: Proportions are crucial in medical dosages, where the correct ratio of medication to patient weight is essential.
 Doctors and pharmacists use proportions to determine the appropriate dosage for a particular patient.